Utah Deaf History and Culture

 A Short Biography of Ronald C. Burdett

-Ronald C. Burdett, commonly known as Ron, was born in Ogden, Utah.
-His parents, Kenneth C. Burdett and Afton Curtis, were Deaf, and both graduated from, as well as taught at, the Utah School for the Deaf.
-Ron also attended this school but left during his senior year in 1965 due to the declining quality of education and the increasing emphasis on oralism in the Deaf educational system.
-He then went on to attend Gallaudet College, where he earned a Bachelor's degree in Computer Studies and Accounting in 1970, followed by a Master's degree in Special Education and Rehabilitation from California State University, Northridge.
+Growing up in a unique environment, both of Ron's parents were Deaf and graduated from the Utah School for the Deaf, where they also dedicated their careers as educators.
+Ron attended this school for much of his early education but left during his senior year in 1965 due to a decline in educational quality and a shift towards oral and mainstreaming approaches.
+He then enrolled at Gallaudet College, where he earned a Bachelor's degree in Computer Studies and Accounting in 1970, followed by a Master's degree in Special Education and Rehabilitation from California State University, Northridge.

 Picture